 The Importance of Effective Contractor Management

-Contractors, to a degree, require less instruction than regular employees.
-However, learning how to manage them is still a worthwhile task and it should be treated as an entirely different ball game than managing direct employees.
-As contractors manage their own days to some degree, it's important to set boundaries and expectations early on so there’s no miscommunication or confusion.
+Contractors usually require less instruction than regular employees, and managing them is entirely different than managing direct employees.
+As contractors manage their own days to some degree, it's important to set boundaries and expectations early on to avoid miscommunication or confusion.

-For example, making it clear what is expected of them when representing your business on-site.
-This includes anything from the scope of work involved, their responsibilities on the project, timelines given to the customer about when the work will be completed as well as any protocols on-site that might be important to follow.
-As an employer, you need to ensure they have everything necessary for them to complete the work as agreed.
+For example, clearly define what is expected of them when representing your business on-site.
+This includes anything from the scope of work involved, their responsibilities on the project and completion timelines given to the customer, as well as any protocols on-site that might be important to follow.
+As an employer, you must ensure they have everything necessary for them to complete the work as agreed.

-The main responsibilities of contractor management lie in having great communication and effective organizational skills.
+The main responsibilities of contractor management include great communication and effective organizational skills.
 As the employer, you're in charge of managing any documentation regarding a job's completion, following up with anything that may be missing and ensuring contractor-submitted invoices are processed on time.
 It's also important to know which contractor is working on which job.
-This is where sticking to manual processes gets a little sticky.
-A contractor management platform and contractor management software can shrink the amount of time it takes to organize your contractors, since you’re not relying on shuffling through a mountain of spreadsheets.
+This is where manual processes quickly get sticky.

 The Benefits of Implementing a Contractor Management System

-Contractor management solutions through software will benefit your business in a variety of ways.
-Here are a few of the benefits you'll see when adopting a technology-based contractor management system:
+Adopting contractor management software benefits your business in various ways.
+Here are a few of the benefits you'll see after you adopt a technology-based contractor management system:

 Streamlined organization.
-Traditional paper-based methods restrict how efficient you can be with your time, as you’re spending a lot of it rifling through various spreadsheets.
-With contractor software, you will trim down the time taken to find specific information about your contractors.
-It’s all at your fingertips!
+Traditional paper-based methods restrict how efficient you can be with your time, as you'll spend a lot of it rifling through various spreadsheets.
+With contractor software, all that information will be at your fingertips, vastly reducing the time you spend searching.

 Efficient cost management.
-Having complete visibility around job costs, time cards and, specifically, contractors at any stage of a project enables you to make more informed business decisions.
-This, in turn, will make it easier to manage costs around contractors.
+Having complete visibility around job costs, time cards and, specifically, contractors at any project stage enables you to make more informed business decisions.
+This, in turn, will make it easier to manage contractor costs.

 Intelligent business reporting.
-Run reports to gain insights into different aspects of your contractor's work, as well as setting up regularly scheduled reports that run weekly, bi-weekly or even monthly.
+Gain insights into different aspects of your contractor's work by setting up regularly scheduled reports that run weekly, bi-weekly or even monthly.
 This enables you to monitor the progress of jobs at different stages and adjust anything before it becomes a real problem.
 Use Gantt charts to easily see the expected duration and start date to keep project schedules on track.

 What Makes a Good Contractor Management System?

-When you're shopping around for contractor management software, there are a lot of software features that contractor management systems will share.
-Let's take a look at some of the features you want to look out for:
+When you're shopping around for the best contractor management software, there are a lot of key features that contractor management tools will share.
+Let's look at some of the features you’ll want to prioritize:

-- Project management capabilities - Good subcontractor management software offers you a platform to look at an overview of all of your jobs.
-This can be anything from the initial deployment of contractors, to managing them on-site.
-You can then keep a track of who is where, deadlines and dependencies.
+- Project management capabilities: The best contractor management software offers you a platform to look at an overview of all your jobs.
+This can be anything from the initial deployment of contractors to managing them on-site.
+You can then keep track of locations, deadlines and dependencies.
 Easily managing your project plan and project progress.

-- Contractor directory - Having a full list of contractors available in one central location — including a place to keep important documents such as contractor licenses — is a must to easily see who's available is a must.
-It allows you to schedule faster and with more autonomy.
-It’s also a great way of comparing individual skill sets for specific jobs.
+- Contractor directory: Having a full list of contractors in one central location — including a place to keep important documents such as contractor licenses — is a must to easily see who's available for a job.
+It allows you to schedule faster, with more autonomy and is a great way of comparing individual skill sets for specific jobs.

-- Time tracking and invoicing - Contractor work involves raising work orders and invoices.
-Having the ability to do this from one platform helps streamline processes.
-Once an invoice has been raised, it can be passed onto the accounts team through the software so that all of the relevant departments can view what is necessary.
-In addition, time tracking capabilities so you can see how long they spent on a job is a must.
+- Time tracking and invoicing: Contractor work involves raising work orders and invoices, and having one platform capable of handling it all helps streamline processes.
+Once an invoice has been raised, it can be passed onto the accounts team through the software so that all relevant departments can view what is necessary.
+In addition, time tracking capabilities help you see how long they spent on a job to better track resources.

-- Payment portals - Having a portal which your contractors can access to view their jobs and upload invoices is a great way to take extra work off your plate.
-With contractor management software, office staff don't have to wait for information regarding a job, customers are getting invoices on time and payments are reaching the business faster.
+- Contractor portals: Having a portal that your contractors can access to view their jobs and upload invoices is a great way to take extra work off your plate.
+With contractor management software, office staff don't have to wait for information regarding a job, which means customers get invoices on time and payments are reaching the business faster.

-- Mobile compatibility - Having the ability to access a contractor management platform while out on the field is incredibly beneficial.
-For your contractors, it means they’re able to send information back to the office instantly with their mobile device.
-For example, any job updates or changes that need to be outlined can be communicated so all relevant parties are informed.
+- Mobile compatibility: Accessing a contractor management platform while out in the field is incredibly beneficial.
+For your contractors, it means they can send information back to the office instantly with their mobile devices.
+For example, any job updates or changes that need to be outlined can be communicated via a mobile app so all relevant parties are informed.

 4 Signs You Need Contractor Management Software

 - Workload has increased.
-Your business can grow at any point, and with that comes an influx of work.
-When you receive a huge amount of business inquiries from customers wanting your services, it can be overwhelming to manage all your new work (and contractors).
+It's great that your business is growing, but that also comes with an influx of work to do and manage.
+When you receive lots of business inquiries from prospects, it quickly gets overwhelming to manage all your new work (and contractors).
 Especially if you're still stuck with paper-based methods.
-If you're finding it all a huge headache, then looking into contractor management systems is a wise choice.
+If you're finding it all a huge headache, looking into a contractor management system is a wise choice.

 - Processes are slow or disjointed.
-Whether you're a small or large business, managing processes around your contractors has to feel fluid.
-However, if you're overseeing this as a one-man band, it can take a lot of hours of administration.
-The last thing you want is construction projects left incomplete, and this can often be the case if time management and processes around your contractors are not smoothed out.
+Whether you're a small or large business, managing processes with your contractors has to feel fluid.
+However, if you're overseeing this as a one-man band, it takes a lot of admin hours.
+The last thing you want is projects left incomplete, and this can be the case if your time management and contractor management processes are not smoothed out.
 Good project management ensures everyone understands what is expected of them.

 - Certification requirements are difficult to track.
-As your business grows and new contractor connections build, you'll quickly have a huge amount of job requirements and certifications to keep track of.
-It might be that your current process involves spreadsheets and never-ending rows of data.
-Not only is that process prone to human error, but it's also very time-consuming.
-It also means any data has to be updated manually, with no easy solution to integrate updates as they happen.
+As your business grows and you make new contractor connections, you'll quickly have many job requirements and certifications to keep track of.
+If your current process involves spreadsheets and never-ending rows of data, not only is it prone to human error, but it's also very time-consuming.
+It also means data has to be updated manually, with no easy solution to integrate and share updates as they happen.

 - Visibility over operations is murky.
-How you handle your business plays a huge part in how successful you are with getting repeat business and solidifying contractor relationships.
-So it’s important to have a good grasp of how internal operations are (or aren't) working.
-The cornerstone for making this work is having a centralized area where you can keep important information (e.g., contractors' personal data, certifications, health and safety and job management.
-When operating with manual methods, it’s not always immediately clear what is and isn’t working.
-So if you're finding it hard to keep a consistent and fully engaged view of the working cogs within your business, think about digitizing operations with a construction project management software or contractor management platform.
+How you handle your business plays a huge part in how successful you are.
+Getting repeat business and maintaining contractor relationships requires you to have a good grasp of how internal operations are (or aren't) working.
+The cornerstone for making this work is having a centralized area where you can keep important information (e.g., contractors' personal data and certifications, health and safety documentation) and where your processes are followed.
+If you're finding it difficult to keep a consistent and comprehensive view of the cogs in your business, think about digitizing operations with a construction project management software or contractor management platform.

-Managing your contractors is an important component of the business.
-Adopting subcontractor management software will help streamline operations, maximize efficiency and increase visibility over business operations.
+Managing your contractors is an important component of your business.
+Adopting project management and contractor management tools will help streamline operations, maximize efficiency and increase visibility over your business operations.
 Take a look at our Ultimate Guide to Field Service Management for further tips and tricks on maximizing efficiencies with technology.